 Our younger students love to play these Stillness games.
 For 30 seconds, have them practice being totally still as you act like a grizzly bear, lumbering through the room, growling and looking to eat someone!
 Or you can be Empire Stormtroopers looking for rebels who have crashed on a planet.
 If a student moves at all (except for breathing, of course), they’re caught.

 After students get the hang of how to be still, you can gradually increase the time.
 Before long, students are able to come to Stillness easily.
 A new world opens up to them.

 Teen Mindfulness Practices

-For us and our youth, practicing our Stillness both formally in class and at various times throughout our day develops an inner peace that can help through difficult times, as well as the ability to focus and prepare to learn.
+For us and our youth, practicing our Stillness principle both formally in class and at various times throughout our day develops an inner peace that can help through difficult times, as well as the ability to focus and prepare to learn.